 Monitor Your Online Exams with LockDown Browser and Zoom

-Using LockDown Browser and Zoom on two separate devices is a good alternative to Proctorio for online exam invigilation.
+Using LockDown Browser and Zoom on two separate devices is a good way to invigilate remote online exams.

 Instructor Set-up GuideLive Exam Support FAQ